 As with any other subjects, the breadth of the RSHE curriculum necessitates the use of a wide variety of age-appropriate resources.
 Teachers select resources that support the learning outcomes for the year group they are teaching.
-Parents are invited (annually) to review these resources and familiarise themselves with anything which is used.
+Parents are invited annually, to review these resources and familiarise themselves with anything which is used.

-We hold a parents meeting each year where you can familiarise yourself with the resources to be used.
+Parents meetings are offered each year, before RSE sessions to explore the resources to be used and ask any questions.
 This meeting will be offered prior to the sessions being delivered.
+Content is also emailed out.
 If you would like to see these at other times of the year please speak to your child's teacher.
 If you would like to discuss any of the resources in more detail please contact Mrs Tozer, the PSHE Lead.